For The Interpublic Group of Companies Inc. [IPG], Analyst sees a rise to $37. What next?

-The Interpublic Group of Companies Inc. [NYSE: IPG] surged by $1.27 during the normal trading session on Thursday and reaching a high of $38.29 during the day while it closed the day at $38.10.
-The company report on October 7, 2021 that Abdul Wahid Ovaice Joins Huge as Global Executive Creative Director.
+The Interpublic Group of Companies Inc. [NYSE: IPG] plunged by -$0.93 during the normal trading session on Thursday and reaching a high of $38.18 during the day while it closed the day at $37.08.
+The company report on October 21, 2021 that Planet Fitness Selects Huge as Digital Agency of Record.

-Ovaice brings over 20 years of extensive creative experience to this role leading creative outputs for the global Google account at Huge, having previously led initiatives across Silicon Valley’s most storied tech giants, including Apple, Facebook, PayPal and Google.
+Planet Fitness, Inc. (NYSE: PLNT), one of the largest and fastest-growing global franchisors and operators of fitness centers with more members than any other fitness brand, announced it has selected Huge, a global experience agency, as its new digital agency of record following a strategic competitive review.

-Huge, the global experience agency (NYSE: IPG), announced Abdul Wahid Ovaice, Global Executive Creative Director for Huge’s Google account, effective immediately.
-Abdul will report directly to David Clarke, Huge’s Chief Design Officer, North America, and serve as the global creative lead for the agency’s Google account.
-In this role, he will be responsible for overseeing all creative design and execution across the account, which spans across 10 of the agency’s 13 offices.
+Planet Fitness will partner with Huge to accelerate the Company’s digital strategy and support the continuous evolution of its mobile app, website and in-club digital experience, with a focus on strategy, customer satisfaction and creative design within these digital channels.
+The partnership will support member retention and help Planet Fitness continue to drive its “bricks with clicks” growth strategy and hybrid approach to fitness; strengthening its digital Judgement Free Zone® through consumer engagement, loyalty and a differentiated omni-channel experience that supports and encourages people throughout their fitness journey.

-The Interpublic Group of Companies Inc. stock has also gained 1.01% of its value over the past 7 days.
-However, IPG stock has inclined by 21.18% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 24.51% and gained 61.99% year-on date.
+The Interpublic Group of Companies Inc. stock has also loss -2.68% of its value over the past 7 days.
+However, IPG stock has inclined by 5.07% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 24.76% and gained 57.65% year-on date.

 Here’s what leading stock market gurus have to say about The Interpublic Group of Companies Inc. [IPG]: